ibm-cloud-docs/watsonx-code-assistant/ansible-howto.md

 [Ansible Lightspeed]{: tag-red}

-After you provision your instance of {{site.data.keyword.wcaal_full}}, you can customize your model on your own data by working through the {{site.data.keyword.wca_full}} Customization Studio.
+After you provision your instance of {{site.data.keyword.wcaal_full_notm}}, you can customize your model on your own data by working through the {{site.data.keyword.wca_full}} Customization Studio.
 You can use this studio to create model experiments and deploy your models to shared spaces so you and your team can quickly generate reliable and accurate code.
 {: shortdesc}

 At the end of this task, you obtain the model ID that you need to enter in Visual Studio Code for Red Hat Ansible Lightspeed.